wp-plugins/kraken-image-optimizer/readme.txt

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
 Both lossless and lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
 Maximum filesize limit is 8MB.
 For more details, including detailed documentation, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer").

-* All image uploaded throught the media uploader are optimized on-the-fly.
+* All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
 * All images already present in the media library can be optimized individually.
 * This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
 * All optimization is carried out by sending images to Kraken.io's infrastructure, and pulling the optimized files to your Wordpress installation.